Great Arts Camps for NYC Kids to Learn to Paint, Sculpt, Sing and Perform

-There's really no place like New York City for kids to learn about art.
-There are many professional artists who moonlight as a talented pool of teachers and the demand for art programs has created an amazing wealth of exceptional art classes and camps.
-After evaluating many creative arts camps, we have selected 16 exceptional camps which excel for different reasons.
+There's no place better than New York City for kids to learn about art, and what better way for your child to pursue their creative passions than a summer art camp?
+Many professional artists moonlight as talented teachers, and the demand for art programs has created a wealth of exceptional art classes and arts camps.
+Whether your child is into visual arts, performing arts, or wants to sample all the arts, we've found After 15 exceptional arts camps, which all excel for different reasons.

-We found visual arts camps, dance and theater camps, music camps, and even creative writing camps.
-There are also camps that have programs in cool stuff like circus arts and art camps that allow kids to sample a little of everything.
-We found programs that run all summer as well as week-long intensives.
-No matter their age, if your child is ready to dive into a summer of artistic expression, read on to find the perfect camp.
+We found visual arts camps, performing arts camps, and more creative camps with programs like circus arts.
+Some arts camps allow kids to sample a little of everything.
+From summer-long intensives to week-long sampler sessions, no matter their age, if your child is ready to dive into a summer of artistic expression, read on to find the perfect arts camp.

-Children's Museum of the Arts Summer Art Colony – Tribeca, Governors Island, & Prospect Park
+1. Children's Museum of the Arts Summer Art Colony – Tribeca, Governors Island & Prospect Park

 103 Charlton Street between Hudson and Greenwich Streets

-One thing I love about the summer camps at the Children's Museum of the Arts is that they run on an artist's schedule.
+One thing I love about the summer camps at the Children's Museum of the Arts is they run on an artist's schedule.
 CMA summer art camps start at 10am, a very civilized hour, perfect for parents with creative jobs who don't need to be in the office at 9am.
 (It's the little things that make me happy.)
 For parents who have regular office jobs, children can be dropped off at 9am and stay until 5pm.
 CMA's programs are led by professional teaching artists and vary widely in content from animation classes to drawing and painting, puppetry, film, and more.
-We encourage you to also check out CMA's Summer Art Colony Camps on Governors Island and Lakeside in Prospect Park.
+We encourage you to check out CMA's Summer Art Colony Camps on Governors Island and at Lakeside in Prospect Park

 2. Greenwich House – Greenwich Village